 In 2014, Glodia returned to New Zealand and focused her work on delivering successful multi-unit residential and mixed-use developments in the Auckland region, driven by her passion for achieving great outcomes for clients and the community through effective communication and collaboration.

 Kelby joined Bentley & Co. in August 2022 after graduating from the University of Auckland with a degree in Urban Planning(Hons).
-Having previous experience as an internship at planning and architecture firm Archiland, Kelby has started his career in the planning world.
+Having previous experience as an intern at planning and architecture firm Archiland, Kelby has started his career in the planning world.

 Kelby shows a strong interest in multiple fields of planning, including transportation, residential, commercial, and environmental projects.
 He has an interest in developing his planning knowledge and skills and aims to help clients achieve their goals and provide planning advice in a concise and friendly style.